 The festive atmosphere makes this Hoi An restaurant a fun and breezy place to hang out, with its green and yellow walls, brightly coloured furniture and cushions, and patterned floor tiles.
 The best seat in the house is at the front of the restaurant, where you can lounge on cushions around a low table, and admire the views of the Thu Bon River out the window.

-Sticking with the mango theme, and riding on his success of making the Mango Rooms one of the best restaurants in Hoi An, chef Tran Duc has now opened another restaurant across the river called Mango Mango.
-The main advantage that Mango Mango has over its sister restaurant is its location.
+Sticking with the mango theme, and riding on his success of making the Mango Rooms one of the best places to eat in Hoi An, chef Tran Duc has now opened another restaurant across the river called Mango Mango.
+The main advantage that Mango Mango Hoi An has over its sister restaurant is its location.
 Residing across the river right opposite the Japanese Bridge, gives Mango Mango an unrivalled perspective of Hoi An’s old town – particularly impressive if you manage to bag an upstairs table on the terrace at night.

 While chef Tran Duc sticks to the traditional essence of Vietnamese cuisine, incorporating the five essential elements of sour, bitter, sweet, salty, and spicy, it is obvious that he likes to have fun with his cooking.
 The menu of inventive modern Vietnamese dishes is littered with quirky names such as Rocking Rolls, Lord of the Squid Rings and Peekin’ Duckling, while his sense of adventure is evident in the dish Flying Phoenix – duck with passionfruit and chocolate.
 Don’t forget to start your meal with a cocktail or two – Passion in Love, with vodka, passionfruit and watermelon is sure to start your meal at this Hoi An restaurant with a bang!